Hongcheng-Gao/Hongcheng-Gao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <p>Hongcheng Gao (高鸿成) is a first-year Ph.D. student at the <a href="https://collegeai.tsinghua.edu.cn/">College of AI</a>, <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a>.
-He received his M.S. degree in July 2026 and his B.S. degree in Computer Science and Technology from <a href="https://cqu.edu.cn/">Chongqing University</a> in June 2023.</p>
+He received his M.S. degree in July 2026 in UCAS and his B.S. degree in Computer Science and Technology from <a href="https://cqu.edu.cn/">Chongqing University</a> in June 2023.</p>

 <p>His research interests include <strong>large reasoning models</strong>, <strong>AI agents</strong>, and <strong>unified models</strong>, spanning both textual and multimodal domains, with a particular focus on <em>spatial</em> tasks.</p>